MagiOC/steamsky/README.md

 fighting with enemies, trading goods, etc. The game is more strategy based than tactical like most of roguelikes.
 There is no end goal for game, and you can play as long as your character does not die.
 Game is under heavy development, but is generally playable.
-Now game is available (and tested) only on Linux 64-bit.
+Now game is available on Linux 64-bit and Windows(development version only).

 ## Features
 - Buy cheaply, sell expensive: find best trade routes between sky bases.